Statement on Sexual Abuse & Assault

 - Help secure an advocate from the Council on Sexual Assault and Domestic Violence to guide students through the legal processes, and

-If a student is convicted of sexual assault or any other felony by the courts, Briar Cliff reserves the right to determine the student’s future standing with the University.
+- Consider appropriate interim measures to support the victim.
+If a Briar Cliff student is criminally convicted of (or pleads guilty to) sexual assault or any other felony, Briar Cliff University reserves the right to determine the student’s standing with the University.